How to Avoid Arguments During a Renovation

 We work with a lot of couples and I’ve noticed that the ones that argue the least communicate their wishlist and needs most clearly, not only to myself and the design team, but also to each other.
 The worst is when we’re doing a walkthrough and one person mentions that they’d like to include a particular design element, and the other person says, “wait, we never discussed that.”
 Lack of communication can make a project much more complicated than it needs to be.
 You don’t want your partner to feel blindsided.
 Renovations have enough surprises as it is.

-I’ve also observed that couples that squabble less are mostly on the same page or are willing to compromise.
+Couples that tend to squabble less are mostly on the same page or are willing to compromise.
 However, each usually has one or two things that they feel will make or break the design for them.
-For example, we worked on a renovation a few years ago where the husband and wife were on the same page with most decisions or in some cases, one of them didn’t really have a strong opinion either way.
-But the husband specifically said that he just wanted a really big stainless steel sink with workstation inserts.
+For example, we worked on a renovation a few years ago where the husband and wife were on the same page with most decisions, but the husband specifically said that he just wanted a really big stainless steel sink with workstation inserts.
 His spouse was perfectly fine with this.
-On the other hand, the wife really wanted a bold wallpaper in the powder room.
+She really wanted a bold wallpaper in the powder room.
 We could tell he wasn’t so excited about this, but it wasn’t the end of the world for him either.
 That’s how they compromised—each gave the other what they really wanted.

 Prioritize Being Present for Major Meetings